 Source / Purification

 Polyclonal antibodies are produced by immunizing animals with a synthetic phosphopeptide corresponding to residues surrounding Tyr876 of human GluR 2.
 Antibodies are purified by protein A and peptide affinity chromatography.

-AMPA- (α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid), kainite-, and NMDA- (N-methyl-D-aspartate) receptors are the three main families of ionotropic glutamate-gated ion channels.
-AMPA receptors (AMPARs) are comprised of four subunits (GluR 1-4), which assemble as homo- or hetero-tetramers to mediate the majority of fast excitatory transmissions in the CNS.
+AMPA- (α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid), kainate-, and NMDA- (N-methyl-D-aspartate) receptors are the three main families of ionotropic glutamate-gated ion channels.
+AMPA receptors (AMPARs) are comprised of four subunits (GluR 1-4), which assemble as homo- or hetero-tetramers to mediate the majority of fast excitatory transmissions in the central nervous system.
 AMPARs are implicated in synapse formation, stabilization, and plasticity (1).
-AMPARs that lack GluR 2 are permeable to calcium, in contrast to GluR 2-containing AMPARs (2).
+In contrast to GluR 2-containing AMPARs, AMPARs that lack GluR 2 are permeable to calcium (2).
 Post-transcriptional modifications (alternative splicing, nuclear RNA editing) and post-translational modifications (glycosylation, phosphorylation) result in a very large number of permutations, fine-tuning the kinetic properties of AMPARs.
 Research studies have implicated activity changes in AMPARs in a variety of diseases including Alzheimer’s, amyotrophic lateral sclerosis (ALS), stroke, and epilepsy (1).

 Have you published research involving the use of our products?
 If so we'd love to hear about it.
 Please let us know!

 - 3381 Phospho-NMDAR1 (Ser890) Antibody